 During October 2014, the Company entered into an interest rate swap agreement to hedge cash flows tied to changes in the underlying floating interest rate tied to LIBOR for the Term Note as discussed in Note 7 (Line of Credit and Long-Term Debt) The ineffective portion of the change in fair value of our interest rate swap agreement is required to be recognized directly in earnings.
-During the quarter ended June 30, 2017, our interest rate swap agreement was 100% effective; because of this, no hedge ineffectiveness was recognized in earnings.
-Changes in fair value, including accrued interest and adjustments for non-performance risk, on the effective portion of our interest rate swap agreements that are designated and that qualify as cash flow hedges are classified in accumulated other comprehensive income are subsequently reclassified into earnings in the period during which the hedged transactions affect earnings.
-As of June 30, 2017, the fair value of our interest rate swap agreement aggregating a liability balance was classified in other liabilities.
+During the quarter ended September 30, 2017, our interest rate swap agreement was 100% effective; because of this, no hedge ineffectiveness was recognized in earnings.
+Changes in fair value, including accrued interest and adjustments for non-performance risk, on the effective portion of our interest rate swap agreements that are designated and that qualify as cash flow hedges are classified in accumulated other comprehensive income.
+Amounts classified in accumulated other comprehensive income are subsequently reclassified into earnings in the period during which the hedged transactions affect earnings.
+As of September 30, 2017, the fair value of our interest rate swap agreement aggregating a liability balance was classified in other liabilities.

-We had the following outstanding interest rate swap agreement designated as a cash flow hedge of interest rate risk as of June 30, 2017 (\$ in thousands):
+We had the following outstanding interest rate swap agreement designated as a cash flow hedge of interest rate risk as of September 30, 2017 (\$ in thousands):

-Fair Value Weighted Average Effective Date Maturity Date Hierarchy Interest Rate Fair Value Notional Amount October 15, 2014 October 5, 2024 Level 2 4.11% \$(1,743) \$67,757
+Fair Value Weighted Average Effective Date Maturity Date Hierarchy Interest Rate Fair Value Notional Amount October 15, 2014 October 5, 2024 Level 2 4.11% \$(1,648) \$66,916